-1. Clear and customized message to employer.
+1. Clear and customized message to the employer.
 The time when job seekers sent out their resumes to hundreds of employers and somehow landed interviews ended.
-Such approach isn't effective any more (there is a question whether it ever was effective though).
-By a customized message we basically mean information that matter most to hiring managers.
-Use your resume (cover letter) as a chance to answer specific needs of the company you are applying to.
-There many ways how you can find out what your prospective employer is looking for - visit the company's website, talk to one of the employees, study job description, etc. Responding to the needs of prospective employers is the key in effective resume writing practices.
-So customized message is basically you explaining how your background and past experience can help the company reach their objectives in your resume.
+Such an approach isn't effective anymore (there is a question whether it ever was effective though).
+By a customized message we basically mean information that matters most to hiring managers.
+Use your resume (cover letter) as a chance to answer the specific needs of the company you are applying to.
+There many ways how you can find out what your prospective employer is looking for - visit the company's website, talk to one of the employees, study job description, etc. Responding to the needs of prospective employers is the key to effective resume writing practices.
+So customized message is basically you explaining how your background and past experience can help the company reach its objectives in your resume.

 2. Keywords.
 The current trend of using keywords is gaining more and more popularity today.
 A couple of years ago, incorporating keywords was a good thing to do.
 Nowadays, it is more of a necessity as many recruiters use online tools (including social media) to hunt for candidates.
 They track keywords (industry specific words and word combinations) to find resumes that contain relevant information.
 This automatically means that if you want to be successful in your job search, you have to incorporate job title, key industry-specific skills and terms in your application documents.
 It will accomplish a two-fold purpose: 1) your resume will have more chances to successfully get past ATS (applicant tracking software) used by some of the companies 2) employers and recruiters will be able to find you more quickly when you post your resume online.